AARP Hearing Center

 4. Follow the on-screen instructions to file a report.

-Facebook parent Meta will also let you report an impostor account even if you don’t have a Facebook account or lost access to your account.
+Facebook parent Meta will also let you report an impostor account even if you don’t have a Facebook account or have lost access to your account.

 1. Visit the Facebook Help Center on a computer or the Help Center in the Facebook app on Android or iOS.